 alternative for those who would otherwise need more than one sprinkler to cover

 the whole area.
-They're useful for strangely shaped grass areas and automatically shut off when their route is completed.
+They're useful for irregularly shaped grass areas and automatically shut off when their route is completed.

 A spot sprinkler is a type of stationary sprinkler, meaning it has a fixed water pattern.
 It is one of the most basic types of sprinklers, as it is simply comprised of a sprinkler head fitted to a hose that is left on the grass.